Slavery in Spain: Slavery in al-Andalus

 During the al-Andalus (also known as Muslim Spain or Islamic Iberia), the Moors controlled much of the peninsula.
 They imported white Christian slaves from the 8th century until the end of the Reconquista in the late 15th century.
 The slaves were exported from the Christian section of Spain, as well as Eastern Europe (Saqaliba), sparking significant reaction from many in Christian Spain and many Christians still living in Muslim Spain.
 The Muslims followed the same technique as Romans to capture slaves; seeking cities to ally with them.
 Soon after, Muslims were successful, taking 30,000 Christian captives from Spain.
 In the eighth century slavery lasted longer due to “frequent cross-border skirmishes, interspersed between periods of major campaigns.”
 By the tenth century, Byzantine Christians in the eastern Mediterranean were captured by Muslims.
 Many of the raids designed by Muslims were created for the fast capture of prisoners.
 Therefore, Muslims restricted control in order to keep captives from fleeing.
 The Iberian peninsula served as a base for further exports of slaves into other Muslim regions in Northern Africa.

 At the time of the formation of al-Andalus, Mozarabs and Jews were allowed to remain and retain their slaves if they paid a head tax for themselves and half-value for the slaves.
 However, non-Muslims were prohibited from holding Muslim slaves, and so if one of their slaves converted to Islam, they were required to sell the slave to a Muslim.
 Mozarabs were later, by the 9th and 10th centuries, permitted to purchase new non-Muslim slaves via the peninsula's established slave trade.

 The saqaliba slavery during the Caliphate of Cordoba is the perhaps most well known in al-Andalus.
 The slaves of the Caliph were often European saqaliba slaves trafficked from Northern or Eastern Europe.
 Male saqaliba could be given work in a number of tasks, such as offices in the kitchen, falconry, mint, textile workshops, the administration or the royal guard (in the case of harem guards, they were castrated), while female saqaliba were placed in the harem.

 The harem could contain thousands of slave concubines; the harem of Abd al-Rahman I consisted of 6,300 women.
-They were appreciated for their light skin.
 The concubines (jawaris) were educated in accomplishments to please their master, and many became known and respected for their knowledge in a variety of subjects from music to medicine.
 A concubine who gave birth to a child attained the status of an umm walad, which meant that they could no longer be sold and were to be set free after the death of their master.